-Ashley Carlson will begin her sixth year at Adrian College in a new role as Director of Skating with the start of the 2016-17 season.
-She will return as head coach for synchronized skating (Senior, Collegiate, Open Collegiate) and will advise the intercollegiate figure skating team in its fifth season.
+Ashley Carlson will begin her seventh year at Adrian College overall and second year as Director of Skating for the 2017-18 season.
+She returns as head coach for synchronized skating (Senior, Collegiate, Open Collegiate) and will advise the intercollegiate figure skating team in its sixth season.

 Last season, the Bulldogs competed in the senior, collegiate, and open collegiate divisions.
 All three teams had outstanding seasons, with Open Collegiate earning the bronze medal at the 2017 Midwestern Synchronized Skating Championships, Collegiate placing a team-best fifth place at the U.S. Championships, and Senior representing Team USA for the second consecutive season (finishing fourth at the Leon Lurje Trophy in Sweden) and placing fifth at the U.S. Championships to tie a school record.